Dragan Sakan: Biography

 At first his agency in Borba was operating as a "one-man band" concept – he was the only one who did the job of a researcher, planner, concept designer, creative team leader simultaneously handling all the clients.
 He invited respected directors, writers and various artists to join his team, among which were Goran Marković, Srđan Karanović, Boris Miljković, Dragoslav Andrić, Dušan Petričić, Nebojša Đukelić, Zoran Simjanović, Veljko Bikić, Bata Vranešević, etc. Some of his clients were: Beobanka, Wrangler, Jaka – kozmetika, 1984 Sarajevo Olympic Games, Simod, JIK banka, Komunist, etc.

-Already a visionary, Dragan Sakan masterfully carried out the campaigns in other media as well, not only those concerning newspaper publisher Borba.
-By the end of 1985 the agency won 15 awards at the festival in Portorož, beating even the Studio Marketing Delo.
+Dragan Sakan carried out the campaigns in other media as well, not only those concerning newspaper publisher Borba.
+By the end of 1985 the agency won 15 awards at the festival in Portorož, surpassing the Studio Marketing Delo.
 On that occasion he was pronounced Creative Person of the Year, and the very next Propagandist of the Year.

 Soon after Studio Marketing from Ljubljana invited him to take the position of a creative director and form his own team of creative people, professionals and associates based in Belgrade.
 The opening of the Studio Marketing Delo – Belgrade was accompanied by huge media attention.

-The next year at the festival in Portorož he presented both his campaign for Beobanka, which he did for the agency Studio Marketing Delo from Ljubljana and the campaign for Ljubljanska banka, a project of his agency Borba from Belgrade.
-Both campaigns, both agencies as well as both banks got Golden Idea award.
+The next year at the festival in Portorož he presented both his campaign for Beobanka, which he did for the agency Studio Marketing Delo from Ljubljana and the campaign for Ljubljanska Banka, a project of his agency Borba from Belgrade.
+Both campaigns, both agencies as well as both banks got the Golden Idea award.

 He created the witty campaign "Citizens, I make a public appeal, I’ve got issues with my wife" for the tool manufacturer Unior Zreče.
 For this occasion he invited Radivoje Lola Đukić, a legendary Yugoslav satirist, who chose his favourite actors Đokica Milaković and Mija Aleksić for the campaign.
 That was the first time that actors took part in an advertising campaign.

 Throughout the four years of its activities, Studio Marketing Delo – Belgrade brought about the revolution in the field of video ad making, winning remarkable local and international acknowledgements.
 During that period numerous famous projects were done: the posters for Youth Day, sales ads for Obuća Beograd, Žvazbuka (Gumphabet), Beobanka, BIP, Sintelon, as well as the ads for EI Niš (with the main slogan "Let the child be a Man") which won the Golden Rose award at the festival in Portorož in 1987.
 They also ran a significant number of social and charity work, such as event marketing for the tennis match between Boba Živojinović and Boris Becker, at which occasion all the proceeds went to children without parental care, the campaign "The actor and his fate", marketing promotion for the monastery Prohor Pčinjski, the campaigns for The October Salon, Petnica Science Center, RTV Studio B, Homer – the Association of the Blind, Cetinje Biennial, Babka Ethno Centre, BITEF, Anti AIDS Found, the theatre Atelje 212, etc.